roman-milk/roman-milk.github.io/temporary-separation.md

  Monday morning I called John and took the day off.

  First I went to the bank.
 I took half the savings and the value of our CD's and opened another account.
 I left the checking alone.
 I put three thousand in my new checking account.
 I stopped by my lawyers office and picked up Sarah's copy of the divorce papers.
 I contacted a process server and paid him his fee.
 I gave him an extra one hundred to help me with my plan on serving her.
 We set it up for Tuesday at nine in the morning.
-Report_Story #2